sibuloJoseph/Group-13-City-Move/README.md

 - If account creation is successful, you will be directed to the main menu.
 - If you have already ran the survey class once and have created a username and password, type in 'L' (to log-in).
 - To run the survey, type in 'S'.
+- To run the schedule, type in 'C'.
 ---------------------------------
 - **To run the GUI based version:**
 - All .java files need to be compiled, followed by running the Gui Class.